 Public-transport-friendly

-Osoppo is easily accessible by bus.Localization
+Osoppo is easily reachable by bus.Localization

 Derived from the technical difficulty and the stamina requirements.